Session types in AttendFirst: work and break categories

 AttendFirst ships with three defaults - Work, Lunch Break, and Tea Break.
 Edit or delete them and add your own.

-Can an employee pick a session type on every check-in?
+Can an employee pick a session type when they check in?

 Can I delete a session type with historical data?